Elopement Ceremony Ideas

 REMEMBER TO DO IT YOUR WAY!

 One special feature about elopement ceremonies is its uniqueness.
 There are no expectations, no trolling guests, just you and your spouse-to-be!
 So this is the right (and maybe the only) time to do things your way.
 Add whatever special feature you want.
 Some couples eat donuts.
-Some couples that wed on the mountain top prefer to scream so loud that nature has no choice but to acknowledge their existence.
+Some couples that wed on a mountain in Colorado literally scream so loud that nature has no choice but to acknowledge their existence.
 It’s up to YOU!

 SHOW WHAT YOU GOT